Rates of Chemical Reactions

 Curriculum Health Check:

-Q: A catalyst speeds up a reaction by...
+C: A substance that speeds up a reaction without being used up

 What you need to know